stacks-network/stacks/README.md

 <a name="overview"/>
 ## Overview

-The open name system (ONS) is a protocol that extends DNS by:
+The Open Name System (ONS) is a protocol that extends DNS by:

 2. supporting the registration and resolution of domains on the blockchain
 1. supporting the registration and resolution of user handles on the blockchain